ghyls/numericalRelativity/doc/source/tutorial/theTutorial.rst

     ``dt``: the timestep.
 This variable is quite important, and is directly related to the accuracy of the code.

-    In some cases, especially when isung the Schwarzschild potential, one has to take care of this variable, in order to prevent situations like the one in the following figure:
+    In some cases, especially when using the Schwarzschild potential, one has to take care of this variable, in order to prevent situations like the one in the following figure: